 Concerns with moving to electric, 2018 compared to 2020

 The report highlighted how worries had not only been largely unaddressed, but in some instances grown stronger.
 Manufacturers would do well to learn from this data, as they look to ease these doubts heading forwards.

 How many electric cars are already on the road?

-Perhaps unsurprisingly, changing attitudes towards electric cars have directly contributed to a continued prevalence of them on British roads.
-Numbers have soared across the last ten years, with there being over 515,000 electric cars registered in the UK in 2021.
+Perhaps unsurprisingly, changing attitudes towards electric cars have seen a spike in the number on British roads.
+The total has soared across the last ten years, with there being over 515,000 electric cars registered in the UK as of 2021.